Pharmacy context

 Principle 2.
 Staff

-The pharmacy does not always ensure it enrols its team members on accredited training courses relevant to their roles.
-However, it employs enough team members to manage the dispensing workload efficiently.
-Team members that are enrolled on training courses are well supported by the pharmacy to help them complete their courses effectively.
-Team members can provide feedback on the way the pharmacy functions to help improve service delivery.
+The pharmacy employs a suitable number of team members to manage the pharmacy’s significant dispensing workload safely.
+Team members are supported by the pharmacy to complete training courses.
+They provide feedback on the pharmacy’s services and implement change to help improve service delivery.

 Principle 3.
 Premises